Candidate Guide to Writing the Patent Agent Qualifying Examination

 - At the beginning of each session, each candidate receives the examination paper, answer book(s) and an envelope, and is responsible for indicating the assigned candidate number on each of these.
 No other form of identification is permitted on any material submitted.

 - At the conclusion of the four-hour examination session, it is the candidate's responsibility to insert the examination paper together with the answer book(s) into the envelope and to seal the envelope.

 - The only aids permitted are the copies of the Patent Act and Patent Rules provided by CIPO and an unmarked dictionary (English or French or French/English).

-- Cell phones, smart phones, and any device that allows for wireless communication or the retrieval of information from memory may not be used during the examination.
+- Cell phones, smart phones, smart watches and any device that allows for wireless communication or the retrieval of information from memory may not be used during the examination.

 Failure to abide by the rules may result in a candidate being given a mark of zero (0).

-Candidates are given a 2-week period within which to request their examination materials, and have one month from the date on which examination materials are sent to request a review of their marks.
+Candidates are given a three-week period from the date that appears on the result letters to request their examination materials (examination, answer book, marking guide, and marking sheet), and have one month from the date on which examination materials are sent to request a review of their marks.

 Top Four Tips When Taking the Exam